Nicklas766/tic-tac-toe-game-engine/README.md

 [![Build Status](https://travis-ci.org/Nicklas766/tic-tac-toe-game-engine.svg?branch=master)](https://travis-ci.org/Nicklas766/tic-tac-toe-game-engine)

 Stateless tic tac toe engine that provides a set of pure functions.
-You give the current board and additional arguments (if neccessary) and get back something.
+You give the current board and additional arguments (if necessary) and get something back.

 ## Documentation

-It's up to you to maintain state of the board, the starting state should be `Array(9).fill(null)`.
+It's up to you to maintain the state of the board, the starting state should be `Array(9).fill(null)`.

 #### `xIsNext(board: array)`
 Returns true if its X (player 1) turn, else false.